codio/knowledge/source/instructors/admin/integration/lms-systems/d2l.rst

 Common Cartridge
 ----------------

-If using the Common Cartridge file you should first set up an External Tool in Brightspace with the :ref:`LTI Key's and URL's <lti-keys-and-urls-information>` for your organisation.
+If using the Common Cartridge file you should first set up an External Tool in Brightspace with the :ref:`LTI Key's and URL's <lti-keys-and-urls-information>` for your organization.

 When done then in the Brightspace course you have created go to **Course Admin** and **Import/Export/Copy Components** and **Import Components** and proceed to upload the **.ismcc** file.